 A foreign national who has been assigned to work in Israel must obtain a work permit and an appropriate entry visa before arriving in Israel.
-Israeli law generally provides for only one type of work status, the B/1 visa category, which relates to the employment of foreign workers.
+The B/1 visa category is the main work permit in Israel.

 Applying for a B/1 work permit for Israel